 Selective entry high schools

-Selective entry high schools are designed to provide an enriched educational environment for high achieving, academically gifted students from Years 9 to 12.
+Selective entry high schools are designed to provide an enriched educational environment for high-ability students from Years 9 to 12.
 The schools are:

 - The Mac.Robertson Girls’ High School (girls’ school)